How a DWI Affects Your CHL in Texas

 The Law on Concealed Carry Licenses and DWI in Texas

 One question I hear frequently from my clients is, “Will my DWI affect my ability to carry a concealed firearm?”
 Unfortunately, the answer is yes.
 A DWI conviction counts as a second-degree misdemeanor, and in the state of Texas, that means you can’t have a concealed hand license AKA “CHL” and carry a concealed weapon for the next five years.
 That said, owning one in your home is permissible during those five years.
 This also applies to cases that were dismissed as the result of probation or deferred adjudication.

 On your second DWI conviction?
 I’m afraid the situation only gets worse.
 If you have been convicted of DWI twice within a single ten-year period, you are completely ineligible to receive a concealed carry permit.

 The Options If You’ve Had a DWI

 The most important thing to keep in mind about Texas’ laws on DWIs and CHLs is that you have to have been convicted in order to have your concealed carry license revoked.
 If you beat your charges or have the charges dismissed, you’re in the clear.

-DWI charges can be fought and they can be beat.
+DWI charges can be fought and they can be beaten.
 Just keep in mind these two things that make it difficult to fight your case: A) confessing to drinking and driving by telling the officer that you’ve been drinking and how much B) taking and failing a roadside sobriety test.
 Your best bet is always to refuse roadside testing and to agree to a breath test back at the station.
-Follow these two simple rules, and your chances of receiving a “not guilty” verdict along with keeping your CHL increases.
+Follow these two simple rules and your chances of receiving a “not guilty” verdict along with keeping your CHL increases.